Reduction in Force Policy #624

 |Effective Date:||February 17, 2011|

-This policy provides guidelines for proceeding fairly and systematically when separating SPA employees in connection with a reduction in force and is designed to ensure that employees affected will be treated equitably.
+This policy provides guidelines for proceeding fairly and systematically when separating SHRA employees in connection with a reduction in force and is designed to ensure that employees affected will be treated equitably.

-This policy applies to all SPA career and non-probationary, employees.
+This policy applies to all SHRA career and non-probationary, employees.

 B. “Same or Related Class” means the same banded classification and competency level.
 Because the process of career banding merged all related (similar knowledge, skills, abilities) graded class titles into the same banded class to facilitate career development, “related class” for career banded employees would be considered lower level(s) within the same banded class.